risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-sys-admin.md

 ## `has_any_column_privilege()`

 Checks if a user has access to any column of a table in a specific way.
-It has similar argument possibilities as the `has_table_privilege` function, but with a few differences.

-The desired access privilege type should evaluate to a combination of SELECT, INSERT, UPDATE, or REFERENCES.
-This means that the privilege type can be a combination of these four, such as "SELECT, INSERT", or just a single privilege type like "UPDATE".

-It's important to note that when a user has any of these privileges at the table level, it automatically grants them for each column of the table.
-Therefore, if the "has_table_privilege" function returns true for the same arguments, the "has_any_column_privilege" function will also return true.
-However, the "has_any_column_privilege" function will also succeed if there is a column-level grant of the privilege for at least one column.
+Currently, this function is identical to the `has_table_privilege` function.

 ```sql title="Syntax"
 has_any_column_privilege([user,] table, privilege) -> boolean